F7Z7/ML-Scratch/README.md

 ## Dependencies

-- numpy
+- numpy  //core library
-- matplotlib
+- matplotlib  // for plotting
-- scikit-learn
+- scikit-learn  //for datasets and confusion matrices
-- nnfs (optional; used in some helper/testing code)
+- nnfs (optional; used in some helper/testing code) //initially used for simple datasets

 These are listed in `requirements.txt`.